Soralsei/rr100-rhoban/doc/documentation.md

 <!--
 1. Parses passed arguments
 2. Check if user asked to rebuild
-   1. If yes, jump straigth to building and running the image
+   1. If yes, jump straight to building and running the image
    2. else check if image already exists
       1. if yes, check if build context has changed since last build (files changed or different build target)
          1. if changed, ask user if they want to rebuild and go to building and running if yes and exit if not